 Wigglers and Undulators

 If one bending magnet produces a bright beam of X-rays, why not use more?
 An array of alternating magnets will accelerate the electrons and produce light at each bend, enhancing the intensity of the light, but leaving the net electron path unchanged.
 For magnet arrays with a relatively high spatial period (that is, the magnets are relatively far from each other), the radiation from each magnet is independent and the intensity from N magnets is N times that for one bending magnet.
 This is called wiggler.
-Wigglers with N from 3 to 50 are used in some storage rings, to produce higher intensities X-rays than is avaliable from bending magnets.
+Wigglers with N from 3 to 50 are used in some storage rings, to produce higher intensities X-rays than is available from bending magnets.
 Because the bending magnets main purpose is to steer the beam around the storage ring, the magnet fields will be set by the needs of the storage ring, whereas a wiggler can have higher field magnets, and so produce higher energy X-rays.

 If the spatial period between magnets is reduced (typically to the range of centimeters), then light of certain wavelengths produced from one bend will be in phase with that from subsequent bends, and add constructively.
 For these particular wavelengths, the intensity will goes as N2, while intensities at other wavelengths will be suppressed.
 In this regime, the magnetic array is called an undulator.
 The constructive interference over many periods (typically between 10 and 100) requires extremely uniform path-lengths for the electrons, so that the light from the undulator at their peak intensities is much more highly collimated than that from a wiggler or bending magnet.